-An evaluation conducted by the Department, following the issuance of the licensing standards, determined the state to be in partial compliance with the Final Federal Standards.
+An evaluation conducted by the Department, following the issuance of the licensing standards, determined the state to be in partial accordance with the Final Federal Standards.
 Work groups that include key community stakeholders are being formed to work on coming into compliance with the federal standards.
+Hawaii has submitted the documentation required by ACF to address the National Model Foster Family Home Licensing Standards and is now in the process of being reviewed by ACF.